False Evidence Metastasized In Lucio Death Penalty Case

 Like cancer, false evidence mutates and then replicates in a criminal case’s DNA.
 Its damage doesn’t restrict itself to the time the proof appears; it metastasizes throughout appellate review and beyond.

 Mentions of death row inmate Melissa Lucio’s alleged disciplinary record appear in the opinion from the Texas Court of Criminal Appeals in her case.
-Not only do they not know that the whole “ disciplinary record” for Lucio was a scam, courtwatchers and other interested parties who read these opinions remain unaware that the judge, Cameron County District Court Judge Arturo Nelson, ordered almost all of this exhibit excluded.
-It deserved no mention at all.
+Not only did the judges not know that the whole “disciplinary record” for Lucio was a scam, courtwatchers and other interested parties who read these opinions remain unaware that the judge, Cameron County District Court Judge Arturo Nelson, ordered almost all of this exhibit excluded.
+No disciplinary record deserved mention at all.

 That’s why Congress and the legislatures in the 27 states that have death penalty statutes — not all of them are currently availing them of these laws — need to develop rules of evidence that are specific to capital cases.
 Without that guidance, penalty phases become evidentiary free-for-alls.